nathansetsail/react-coding-challenges/spootify/README.md

 - Loading state and knowing where and how to make multiple API calls efficiently

 # Pre-requisites ✅
-- Add your Spotify client ID & secret to `config.js`
+- Add your Spotify client ID & secret to `config.js`.
+You can find how to set this up [here](https://developer.spotify.com/documentation/web-api/quick-start/)

 # Requirements 📖
 - Fetch and display *Released This Week* songs